Macroscopic backreaction of the trace anomaly on classical vacuum backgrounds: Order reduction of the RMV-RSET to first order

 We see that, in general and regardless of the introduction of compensatory terms, we expect the order-reduced RMV-RSET in Eq.~\eqref{eq:or-set} to present deviations with respect to the original RMV-RSET as defined in Eq.~\eqref{eq:rmv_def}.
 As a consequence, the order-reduced RMV-RSET is not guaranteed to encode the correct physics, although it might be able to provide the right qualitative insights.
 Hence, given the difficulties in solving the problem without the order-reduction procedure, it is reasonable to give the order-reduced RMV-RSET the benefit of the doubt and analyze the properties of the corresponding solutions, keeping this issue in mind.\footnote{A comparison with the way the solutions to the Einstein field equations are treated is illustrative.
 For instance, black hole solutions are pushed to their limits and studied arbitrarily close to singularities or beyond Cauchy horizons through the use of analytical extensions.
 That these solutions are expected to break down in these regimes does not prevent the existence of a rich body of literature analyzing these extreme situations.}

 As a first non-trivial estimation of the ability of the order-reduced RMV-SET to encode the correct physics, we can evaluate Eq.~\eqref{eq:or-set} on the Schwarzschild spacetime, and compare it against Eq.~\eqref{eq:rmv_def} [which we can evaluate using the analytical expressions in Eqs.~\eqref{eq:sol-phi-Sch} and \eqref{eq:sol-phi-Sch_complete}].
 For the Schwarzschild background, Eqs.~\eqref{eq:derrels} are exact without the need to introduce $\mathcal{O}(\hbar)$ terms, which in turn implies that these three approximations (namely full RMV-RSET, and order-reduced RMV-RSET with and without compensatory terms) are degenerate and thus give exactly the same results when evaluated on the Schwarzschild background.\footnote{For Ricci-flat backgrounds, the only curvature tensor appearing in the equations of motion for the auxiliary fields, as well as the tensor components in Eqs.~\eqref{eq:Edef} and~\eqref{eq:Fdef}, is the Weyl tensor.
 For the Schwarzschild background, Eqs.~\eqref{eq:derrels} are exact, meaning that all components of the Weyl tensor can be written as a polynomial in $h(r)$.
 As a result, the RMV-RSET does not contain derivatives of the metric functions, which means that the order-reduction procedure yields the same RSET.
 The latter being conserved, compensatory terms defined in Eq.~\eqref{eq:compdef} vanish identically for the Schwarzschild background.
 This shows the degeneracy of the three approximations when evaluated on Schwarzschild backgrounds.} Note that these approximations will generally lead to different spacetimes when backreaction is included, as discussed below.
-However, this non-trivial result shows that the order-reduction procedure does not erase the correct perturbative (without backreaction) physics near the gravitational radius, which is a reasonable necessary condition for the order-reduced RMV-RSET to encode the correct non-perturbative physics as well.
+However, this non-trivial result shows that the order-reduction procedure does not erase the correct perturbative (without backreaction) physics near the gravitational radius (in particular, the divergent behavior of anomaly-induced terms~\cite{Mottola:2006ew,Mottola:2025fhl} due to the blueshifting of frequencies near the horizon), which is a reasonable necessary condition for the order-reduced RMV-RSET to encode the correct non-perturbative physics as well.